bogyo/socket-io-chat/README.md

       Shared mixins location: mixins.scss and mixins.css

       Style Developing process:
-        1. You need to edit only the sass files then compile to css automatically with: compass compile  Check for changes: compass watch
+        -You need to edit only the sass files then compile to css automatically with:
+         $ compass compile  Check for changes: $ compass watch

-        2. You can import sass files directly into react components. in this case:
+        -You can import sass files directly into react components. in this case:
-          1. npm eject
+          -npm eject
-          2. replace webpack.config.dev.js in config folder to webpack.config.dev.js located in the root directory.
+          -replace webpack.config.dev.js in config folder to
+          webpack.config.dev.js located in the root directory.
           It adds sass loader to webpack.
-      )

-Important notes:
+<b>Important notes:</b>
   - Socket.io: I tried to reach your server.
 It said: 'Welcome to sicket.io' but I had no socket connection with it.
 I tried with different Socket.io testers and my own application as well.
 I tried with Socket.o version 0.9 and with latest too.
   Handling this issue I mocked out the socket server (just for simplification the latest) in server.js.